moj-analytical-services/user-guidance/source/documentation/information-governance.md

 * you have a lawful basis for processing the personal data
 * you have fulfilled all necessary governance requirements

-If your data contains anything that could be considered personal information, you must follow guidance from the data privacy team which can be found on the [intranet](https://intranet.justice.gov.uk/guidance/knowledge-information/protecting-information/privacy-reform/).
-You are best to contact the Data Privacy Team at privacy@justice.gov.uk.
+If your data contains anything that could be considered personal information, you must follow guidance from the data protection team which can be found on the [intranet](https://intranet.justice.gov.uk/guidance/knowledge-information/protecting-information/privacy-reform/).
+You are best to contact the Data Protection Team at dataprotection@justice.gov.uk.
 A Data Protection Impact Assessment (DPIA) may have already been completed for your dataset but may need to be updated to reflect your use case, or a new one may be required.
-The Data Privacy Team will be able to advise.
+The Data Protection Team will be able to advise.

 #### What is personal data?